 Inspire learners to innovate, create, and propel their ideas into the future.

-Academic Affairs Goals and Measures of Success
+Academic Affairs Goals

 KauCC Academic Affairs has an overarching goal of remaining a separately accredited college operating its own quality programs in service to the island of Kaua'i.